Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Prompt Templates

 \subsection{Prompts for LLM-based Automatic Evaluation}

 In \S\ref{sec:meta-eval}, we analyze the performance of different LLM-based automatic evaluation methods.
-We designed prompt templates for each evaluation protocol and each evaluation aspect, and slightly fine-tuned templates for several LLMs to ensure that they are able to follow the instructions as much as they can.
-We show the following prompt templates for all the evaluation protocols on the \textit{overall quality} aspect, and all the templates can be found in our code release.
+We designed prompt templates for each evaluation protocol and each evaluation dimension, and slightly fine-tuned templates for several LLMs to ensure that they are able to follow the instructions as much as they can.
+To enhance the LLM evaluation performance, for LLMCompare and LLMRank, we design chain-of-thought~\citep{NEURIPS2022_9d560961} style prompts -- before the LLM gives the actual answer, it is prompted to first generate an explanation of the answer, mimicking the thinking process of human evaluators.
+We show the following prompt templates for all the evaluation protocols on the \textit{overall quality} dimension, and all the templates can be found in our code release.

 (1) \textbf{Prompt template for LLMRank}.

 \begin{quote} In this task, you will be provided with a news article, a specific summary requirement, and a list of summaries numbered as follows: 1.
 Summary 1, 2.
 Summary 2, and so on.